 Types Of Free Bets

 As you can imagine there are a number of different types of free bet offers.
 Some are more player friendly and some are more bookmaker friendly.
-The three types you’ll encounter are risk free bets, stake returned free bets and stake not returned free bets.
-Below we take a look at each different type so you can get to grips with how free bets work and which to look our for.
+The three types you’ll encounter are risk free, stake returned and stake not returned.
+Below we take a look at each different type so you can get to grips with how they work and which to look our for.

 Without wanting to sound obvious, risk free bets are exactly what they sound like – bets that ensure that you do not have to risk any of your money, but which also pay out should they prove to be winners.
 The only thing that you have to ensure is that you have money available in your online account, as you will need to pay for the original bet.
 Should your bet win, then you will receive the payout, but should your bet lose then the bookmaker will refund you the money that you initially placed.
 Therefore, there is no risk – you will break even with this type of bet at the very worst.